bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 : Zorn is best known for the so-called Zorn's lemma, equivalent to the Axiom of Choice .

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Taussky-Todd/">Olga Taussky-Todd</a>
+: An Austrian-born mathematician who worked on algebraic number theory and matrix theory.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Catunda/">Omar Catunda</a>